Alluxio/alluxio/docs/Setup-UFS.md

 the underfs address to a directory and bucket that already exist (you can create new buckets and directories from the S3 web interface).

+Tachyon comes with a native S3 client and the option to use the S3 client provided by hadoop.
+To enable the native S3 client, include the `underfs-s3` module and exclude the `underfs-hdfs` module.
+Alternatively, modify `tachyon.underfs.hadoop.prefixes` to exclude `s3n://`.
+To use the hadoop provided client, include the `underfs-hdfs` module and exclude the `underfs-s3` module.

 Some users have run into additional issues getting Tachyon working with S3.
 The `hadoop-client` package requires the `jets3t` package to use S3, but for some reason doesn't pull it in as a depedency.
 One way to fix this is to repackage Tachyon, adding jets3t as a dependency.
 For example,